 To assist you I have posted the links to discussions on how to intubate as well as the differences between straight and curve blades for your students.

 It’s much easier to do a task that you’ve mastered, than it is to teach it.
+This is especially true when we teach intubation on a patient.
 However, there are few things so satisfying as taking a new and unskilled student and making him or her a master at your own art.
 By teaching you are multiplying your lifesaving skills, making the world a safer and better place.
 By teaching with humanity and respect, you will also teach your student to eventually become a good teacher.